adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/LabGuide100.md

-Updated May 13 2019
+Updated Sep 18 2019

-# Lab 100: Setting Up your DevCS
+# Lab 100: Setting Up Your DevCS
 Note: If DevCS has already been provisioned and set up with link to OCI you can skip to lab 200.

 ## Introduction
  In this lab we will learn how to configure our DevCS environment.

- ## Objectives
+## Objectives:
 - Have a functioning Repository
 - Understand the CONFIG file
 - Have an understanding of the general DevCS tools we will be using.